DigitalHumanitiesCraft/crown/README.md

 #### Best Practices for Ontology Development
 A compilation of best practices to follow when developing and refining the ontology to enhance data interoperability and accuracy.

-## Simple example of reusing the crown data
+## Using GraphDB for data reuse

 ### Setting up GraphDB and ingesting RDF data

-In this chapter, we will guide you through the process of setting up the triplestore GraphDB and ingesting RDF data into it, which is crucial for effectively using linked data in research and applications.

-Before you can start using GraphDB, you need RDF data.
-For the purposes of this tutorial, you can obtain RDF data formatted from the GitHub Repo.
+GraphDB is an efficient triplestore that enables the management and querying of RDF data, making it ideal for projects like CROWN that involve complex data relationships and require scalable solutions.
+The free version of GraphDB is suitable for local setups and smaller projects.

+The RDF data for this tutorial is available from a GitHub repository dedicated to the CROWN project.

 [Download RDF Data](https://github.com/DigitalHumanitiesCraft/crown/tree/main/rdf_output)

 ### Setting up GraphDB

-GraphDB is a powerful triplestore for storing and managing RDF data.
-Here's how to set it up:
+Follow these steps to install and configure GraphDB:

 1. Download **GraphDB**: Go to the [GraphDB download page](https://www.ontotext.com/products/graphdb/download/) and download the free version.
 2. **Install GraphDB: Follow the installation instructions in the [How to install GraphDB](https://graphdb.ontotext.com/documentation/10.6/how-to-install-graphdb.html#).
 3. **Access GraphDB: After installation, open GraphDB from your web browser.
 4. **Create a repository:
-   - Click on 'Setup' from the menu and select 'Repositories'.
-   - Click on "Create new repository".
+   - Navigate to 'Setup' > 'Repositories' and click on "Create new repository".
-   - Enter "crown" as the Repository ID and configure any additional settings as required.
+   - Name your repository "crown" and adjust settings as needed.
    - Save the configuration.

 ### Ingesting RDF data into GraphDB